fjavierm/ceh/README.md

 Several records can be created associated with a DNS entry:

-* A Record: An A record (Address Record) points a domain or subdomain to an IP address. i.e. `google.co.uk -> 172.217.20.131`.
+* **A Record**: An A record (Address Record) points a domain or subdomain to an IP address. i.e. `google.co.uk -> 172.217.20.131`.
-* CNAME: A CNAME (Canonical Name) points one domain or subdomain to another domain name, allowing you to update one A Record each time you make a change, regardless of how many Host Records need to resolve to that IP address. i.e. `imap.example.org -> mail.example.org`.
+* **CNAME**: A CNAME (Canonical Name) points one domain or subdomain to another domain name, allowing you to update one A Record each time you make a change, regardless of how many Host Records need to resolve to that IP address. i.e. `imap.example.org -> mail.example.org`.
-* MX Entry: An MX Entry (Mail Exchanger) directs email to a particular mail server.
+* **MX Entry**: An MX Entry (Mail Exchanger) directs email to a particular mail server.
 Like a CNAME, MX Entries must point to a domain and never point directly to an IP address.
-* TXT Record: A text record was originally intended for human-readable text.
+* **TXT Record**: A text record was originally intended for human-readable text.
 These records are dynamic and can be used for several purposes.
-* SRV Record: An SRV (Service) record points one domain to another domain name using a specific destination port.
+* **SRV Record**: An SRV (Service) record points one domain to another domain name using a specific destination port.
 SRV records allow specific services, such as VOIP or IM, to be directed to a separate location.
-* AAAA Record: The AAAA record is similar to the A record, but it allows you to point the domain to an Ipv6 address.
+* **AAAA Record**: The AAAA record is similar to the A record, but it allows you to point the domain to an Ipv6 address.
-* NS: Host name server.
+* **NS**: Host name server.
-* SDA: Indicate authority for the domain.
+* **SDA**: Indicate authority for the domain.
-* PTR: IP-Host mapping.
+* **PTR**: IP-Host mapping.
-* RP: Responsible person.
+* **RP**: Responsible person.
-* HINFO: Host information.
+* **HINFO**: Host information.

 Similar to what happened with the WHOIS tools, there are plenty of DNS lookup tools.
 As done before, an online one and a command one are going to be shown.